apigee/trireme/README.md

 * truststore: The file name of a Java ".jks" keystore file containing trusted CA certificates
 * passphrase: The passphrase for the keystore and truststore

-But the corresponding Trireme script must be written like this, as it would be in any Node.js program.
-Howewver, if the "trireme-crypto" module is not present in the classpath, then this will raise an exception:
+The corresponding Trireme script may be written like this, as it would be in any Node.js program.
+However, if the "trireme-crypto" module is not present in the classpath, then this will raise an exception:

     var options = {